DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/70 Validate the Form Data.md

 DevExtreme includes a validation engine that checks edited values before they are saved.
-This engine supports different validation rule types, such as [Email](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/EmailRule/), [Numeric](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/NumericRule/), [Pattern](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/PatternRule/), and more.
+This engine supports different [validation rule types](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/).

 To apply validation rules to a simple item, specify them in the [validationRules[]](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#validationRules) array.
-The Form validates an editor when this editor's value changes.
-To validate all editors simultaneously, call the [validate()](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#validate) method.
+An editor is validated when its value changes.
+To validate all editors simultaneously, call the [validate()](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#validate) Form method.

 You can specify an item's [isRequired](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#isRequired) property to implicitly apply the [Required Rule](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/RequiredRule/) to it.